-You may not be familiar with mechatronics technicians or what they do, because it is an emerging career that has increased in popularity as robots take over some of the jobs that were previously done by humans.
+You may not be familiar with mechatronics technicians or what they do, because it is an emerging field utilizing robots taking over some of the jobs that were previously done by humans.
 In short, Mechatronics is a field of engineering that delves into the principles of design and production of automated equipment.
-The job merges a number of different disciplines including electrical, mechanical and technology skills.
+The job merges a number of different disciplines including electrical, mechanical, and technology skills.

-If you are detail oriented, have an interest in electrical systems and like to know how things work and have a natural aptitude for complex math for you may want to explore a career as a mechatronics technician and pursue a degree in the field that could give you the real world knowledge and skills employers demand.
+If you are detail-oriented, have an interest in electrical systems, like to know how things work, and have a natural aptitude for complex math, for you may want to explore a future as a mechatronics technician and pursue a degree in the field that could give you the real-world knowledge and skills employers demand.

 What Does a Mechatronics Technician Do?

-Those that want to pursue a career as a mechatronics technician use engineering and mathematical principals to implement and maintain electronic systems lie those used for computers.
-It is a new career that is considered multi-craft that focuses on the skills needed to work on robotic and intelligent equipment.
+Those that want to pursue a future in mechatronics should plan to use engineering and mathematical principals to implement and maintain electronic systems like those used for computers.
+It is a new field that is considered a multi-craft, and which focuses on the skills needed to work on robotics and 'smart' equipment.
 A mechatronics technician may be tasked with working on anything from banking machines to multi-million dollar, highly complex mechanical equipment.

-Often mechatronics technicians assist in the design/development and engineering staff to develop, repair and maintain electronic/robotic systems and individual components.
-The may be involved with the development of a product from the conception through testing and production.
+Often mechatronics technicians assist in the design/development and engineering staff to develop, repair, and maintain electronic/robotic systems and individual components.
+They may be involved in the development of a product from the conception through testing and production.

 It is critical to have a strong educational background if you plan to be a mechatronics technician.
-An associate degree is typically required for a job as a mechatronics technician, those that choose to become an engineer usually need a bachelor’s degree.
+An associate degree is typically required for a job as a mechatronics technician, those that choose to become a mechatronics engineer usually need a bachelor’s degree.

-The educational programs focus on offering hands-on, real world experiences by applying engineering principals.
-Without a formal education, you wouldn’t be able to advance in your career without learning the complexities involved in a mechatronic career.
+The educational programs focus on offering hands-on, real-world experiences by applying engineering principals.
+Without a formal education, you wouldn’t be able to learn the complexities involved in the mechatronics field.

 While in school, you will probably learn: